Magnon-polarons in van der Waals antiferromagnet FePS3: Experimental Results

 \section{Experimental Results}

-With the results presented in Fig.1, we recall the temperature evolution of the Raman scattering response typically observed in FePS$_3$ crystals~\cite{SekinePRB90,McCrearyPRB20,ScagliottiPRB87,LeeNL16,GhoshPRB21}.
-The $F_i$ ($i = 1, 2, 3, 4$) features observed at higher energies, above 200 cm$^{-1}$, are largely due to molecular-like vibration of the (P$_2$S$_6$)$^{4-}$ anion unit (which together with two Fe$^{2+}$ cations form the simplified unit cell of FePS$_3$) and are pretty common for all TMPT compounds~\cite{BalkanskiJPCSSP87,HashemiJPCC17}.
+With the results presented in Fig.~\ref{Fig1}a, we recall the temperature evolution of the Raman scattering response typically observed in FePS$_3$ crystals~\cite{SekinePRB90,McCrearyPRB20,ScagliottiPRB87,LeeNL16,GhoshPRB21}.
+The $F_i$ ($i = 1, 2, 3, 4$) features observed above 200 cm$^{-1}$ are largely due to molecular-like vibration of the (P$_2$S$_6$)$^{4-}$ anion unit (which together with two Fe$^{2+}$ cations form the simplified unit cell of FePS$_3$) and are pretty common for all TMPT compounds~\cite{BalkanskiJPCSSP87,HashemiJPCC17}.
 Instead, the Raman scattering peaks seen at lower energies ($P_i$ features) are expected to be due to phonons which include the vibration of Fe$^{2+}$ ions~\cite{LeeNL16,BalkanskiJPCSSP87} while the M feature is now well recognized~\cite{McCrearyPRB20} as due to the magnon-gap excitation.
-As previously reported~\cite{SekinePRB90,McCrearyPRB20,LeeNL16} and illustrated in Fig.~\ref{Fig1}, the magnon peak M as well as all $P_i$ peaks are visibly sensitive to the magnetic ordering: the intensity of the $P_4$ resonance drops down abruptly, whereas $P_i$ ($i=$1,2,3) and $M$ peaks merge together into a broad $P_0$ feature, when temperature is raised above the N\'eel temperature of $T_N\approx 120$~K. The $P_4$ peak is commonly associated to one of the $A_g$/$B_g$ phonon from the center of the Brillouin zone of the FePS$_3$ crystal \cite{McCrearyPRB20,LeeNL16,GhoshPRB21,BalkanskiJPCSSP87,Wang2DM16,KargarACSNano20}.
-Instead, the identification of phonons associated with $P_i$ ($i=$0,1,2,3) resonances is less conclusive.
-We comment more on this issue later on.
+As previously reported~\cite{SekinePRB90,McCrearyPRB20,LeeNL16} and illustrated in Fig.~\ref{Fig1}a, the magnon peak M as well as all $P_i$ peaks are sensitive to the magnetic ordering: when temperature is raised above the N\'eel temperature of $T_N\approx 120$~K, the intensity of the $P_4$ resonance drops down abruptly, whereas $P_i$ ($i=$1,2,3) and $M$ peaks merge together into a broad $P_0$ feature.
+The $P_4$ peak is commonly associated to a $A_g$/$B_g$ phonon from the center of the Brillouin zone of the FePS$_3$ crystal~\cite{McCrearyPRB20,LeeNL16,GhoshPRB21,BalkanskiJPCSSP87,Wang2DM16,KargarACSNano20}.
+Instead, the identification of phonons associated with $P_i$ ($i=$0,1,2,3) resonances is less conclusive and we will comment more on this issue later on.